 The Single Cell Genomics Core (SCGC) provides comprehensive services for RNA and chromatin profiling on single or a small number of cells.
 The core is equipped with the 10x Genomics Chromium Platform, the Takara icell8 platform, and the Fluidigm C1 auto cell prep platforms.
 The combination of these platforms allows cost-effective and high throughput genomics profiling that matches with the experiments.
 Next-gen sequencing of libraries prepared by the SCGC is done as a collaboration with the Genomics and RNA Profiling Core.
-For more information visit the Single Cell Genomics Core website.
+Visit the Single Cell Genomics Core website.

-Academic Director: Rui Chen, Ph.D
+Academic Director: Rui Chen, Ph.D.